 What is 14:10 intermittent fasting?

-Following the 14:10 intermittent fasting schedule splits your day into two windows: a 10-hour window when you eat and a 14-hour window when you fast.
+Following the 14:10 intermittent fasting schedule splits your day into two windows:

-As such, when you follow an intermittent fasting schedule, you get way more freedom than with traditional diets.
-Because intermittent fasting isn’t actually a diet — it’s simply a way of structuring your eating that could bring a ton of health benefits.
+When you follow an intermittent fasting schedule, you get more freedom than with traditional diets.
+There are no rules about what you can and can’t eat.
+Because intermittent fasting isn’t a diet — it’s simply a way of structuring your eating that can have many health benefits.

 How does 14:10 intermittent fasting work?